 Below is a daily feed from The Upper Room.

-From page 1 of Pauses for Lent: 40 Words for 40 Days by Trevor Hudson.
-Copyright © 2015 by The Upper Room.
+From page 40 of Reaching Toward Easter: Devotions for Lent by Derek Maul.
+Copyright © 2011 by The Upper Room.
 All rights reserved.
 Used by permission of Upper Room Books.
 Learn more about or purchase this book.

 Prayer for the Week